RomanB22/mEC_model2025/README.md

 ## Simulations Setup

-Add the root directory to `PYTHONPATH`:
+Add the root directory to `PYTHONPATH`, and compile the mechanisms:

 ```bash
 export PYTHONPATH=PYTHONPATH:$PWD